PDA-KALABURAGI/GitHub-Aggregator/README.md

 - "GitHub aggregator" generally refers to service that collects and displays information from multiple GitHub repositories or projects.
 - It will aggregate data such as commits, contributions, pull requests, and other information, providing a centralized view of activity across various repositories using
   Githuub RESTAPI's
+## Overview
 - This is beneficial in overseeing and managing projects within an expansive organization or for effectively monitoring contributions to open-source endeavors.
+- Monitoring project activity and developer contributions.
+- Assessing the health and engagement of individual projects.